 So what's the story on all those other lenses?
 Let's take a look.

-- Blue Light Blockers (Amber/Yellow Lenses) — Blue blockers are a popular lens that blocks blue light and are for general eye fatigue caused by blue light from digital screens.
+- Blue Light Blockers (Amber/Yellow Lenses) - Blue blockers are a popular lens that blocks blue light and are for general eye fatigue caused by blue light from digital screens.
 Amber or yellow lenses lack the research to support any claims that they may prevent migraine.
 Blue blocker tints may make an environment appear brighter and may reduce eye fatigue, but they do not block the light spectrum shown to aggravate migraine and light sensitivity.
-Axon Optics lenses block a portion of the blue light wavelengths, but also the spectrum shown to aggravate migraine and light sensitivity.
+Avulux lenses block up to 97% of the most harmful blue, amber, and red light while allowing soothing green light through.

 - Red Lenses - Red tinted contact lenses tested very well in one study.
 Of the 33 subjects with migraine, 31 experienced immediate relief after putting the contacts in.
 However, the tint was very dark which has a high potential to cause dark adaptation issues.
 Additionally, they were only given after a migraine attack had begun, so there is no evidence that they would actually prevent an attack.
 One of the researchers involved in the study admitted that red tint may not be the best option for treating migraine because other tints filter different or more wavelengths of light, which could work better to prevent migraine.

 - Blue Lenses - At least one study has found blue light to actually cause problems with photophobia in many patients.